Scotland in Style: May 17—25, 2013

 This departure is sold out!
 Add your name to the waiting list, or inquire about this tour by calling our office (1-800-328-VENT or 512-328-5221), or emailing us (email@example.com).

-A one-center tour based in a pleasant hotel offering good accommodations and food in picturesque Grantown-On-Spey, close to many of the prime birding sites.
+A one-center tour based in a pleasant hotel offering good accommodations and excellent food in picturesque Grantown-On-Spey, within Cairngorms National Park, close to many of the prime birding sites.
 Great birding for Scottish specialties, plus wildlife and optional cultural and historical visits.

 We have designed a very special tour offering a week of birding and historical visits in the heart of the Highlands of Scotland, based in the centrally located and attractive Grantown-on-Spey.
 A varied and flexible daily program will make this tour appealing to birders with non-birding partners or family.

-There will, of course, be many more widespread species of interest to birders new to European birding: Great Spotted Woodpecker; Tawny Owl; Great, Blue, Coal, and Long-tailed tits; Goldcrest; Eurasian Treecreeper; White-throated Dipper; Eurasian Jackdaw; Hooded Crow; Rook; Eurasian Siskin; Eurasian Greenfinch; Chaffinch; Eurasian Bullfinch; Red Crossbill; Tufted Duck; and Common Pochard.
+There will, of course, be many more widespread species of interest to birders new to European birding: Great Spotted Woodpecker; Tawny Owl; Great, Blue, Coal, and Long-tailed tits; Goldcrest; Eurasian Treecreeper; White-throated Dipper; Red-legged Partridge; Eurasian Jackdaw; Hooded Crow; Rook; Eurasian Siskin; Eurasian Greenfinch; Chaffinch; Eurasian Bullfinch; Yellowhammer; Red Crossbill; Tufted Duck; and Common Shelduck.
 Further opportunities exist at exciting coastal sites for migrants, shorebirds, and seabirds such as Atlantic Puffin, European Shag, Razorbill, Northern Fulmar, and Great Skua.

-We will be central to many fine castles and sites of historical significance such as hugely ornate Dunrobin Castle, one of Scotland's finest stately homes; Cawdor Castle—started in the thirteenth century, mentioned in Shakespeare's Macbeth, and still lived in now; gaunt, ruined, medieval Urquhart Castle on the shores of Loch Ness; Culloden Battlefield, site of the defeat of the Jacobite Scottish Highlanders against the English monarchy in 1645; and Fort George, a huge military complex built in the eighteenth century to defend against further Jacobite invasions.
+We will be central to many fine castles and sites of historical significance such as hugely ornate Dunrobin Castle, one of Scotland’s finest stately homes; Cawdor Castle—started in the thirteenth century, mentioned in Shakespeare’s Macbeth, and still lived in now; gaunt, ruined, medieval Urquhart Castle on the shores of Loch Ness; Culloden Battlefield, site of the defeat of the Jacobite Scottish Highlanders against the English monarchy in 1645; and stunning Balmoral Castle, one of the Queen’s favorite private residences.

-Easy day excursions covering a wonderful array of classic Scottish Highland scenery of glens, lochs, mountain, moorland, forest, and sea coast.
+Easy day excursions covering a wonderful array of classic Scottish Highland scenery of glens, lochs, mountain, moorland, Caledonian forest, spectacular granite cliffs, and sea coast.